Chronic traumatic encephalopathy: Diagnosis

-Diagnosis of CTE cannot be made in living individuals; a clear diagnosis is only possible during an autopsy.
-Though there are signs and symptoms some researchers associate with CTE, there is no definitive test to prove the existence in a living person.
-Signs are also very similar to those of other neurological conditions, such as Alzheimer's.
+There is currently no definitive test to prove the presence of CTE in a living person.
+In the living, possible CTE is instead diagnosed as traumatic encephalopathy syndrome using the 2021 NINDS Consensus Criteria.
+Traumatic Encephalopathy Syndrome (TES) is the clinical diagnosis used to describe the symptoms of a living person suspected of having CTE.
+While CTE can only be definitively diagnosed after death via brain autopsy, TES allows doctors to identify and manage the condition's progressive cognitive and behavioral impacts in living patients.
+Significant progress has been made in research, with some experts predicting diagnosis via blood test and/or PET scan could be available for clinical use within a few years.

 The lack of distinct biomarkers is the reason CTE cannot typically be diagnosed while a person is alive.
-Concussions are non-structural injuries and do not result in brain bleeding, which is why most concussions cannot be seen on routine neuroimaging tests such as CT or MRI.
+Concussions are non-structural injuries and do not result in brain bleeding, which is why most concussions cannot be spotted on routine neuroimaging tests such as CT or MRI.
 Acute concussion symptoms (those that occur shortly after an injury) should not be confused with CTE.
 Differentiating between prolonged post-concussion syndrome (PCS, where symptoms begin shortly after a concussion and last for weeks, months, and sometimes even years) and CTE symptoms can be difficult.
 Research studies are examining whether neuroimaging can detect subtle changes in axonal integrity and structural lesions that can occur in CTE.
 By the early 2010s, more progress in in-vivo diagnostic techniques for CTE had been made, using DTI, fMRI, MRI, and MRS imaging; however, more research needs to be done before any such techniques can be validated.